Risk Assessment

 Bench Grinder Mitigations & Safeguards

-The following safeguards are listed in order of effectiveness, from most effective to lease effective, according to OSHA’s hierarchy of controls.
+The following safeguards are listed in order of effectiveness, from most effective to least effective, according to OSHA’s hierarchy of controls.

 Need an easy to print cheat sheet that contains all of this information?
 Check out our printable Bench Grinder Safety Guide.